anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Acts 2.42-47** continues the series in Acts (and concludes the three-part series in Acts 2), and describes the shared life of the believers.
-* (The alternative first reading, **Genesis 7**, begins a series on the flood in Genesis, expanding the alternative reading for Years B and C. The resurrection of Jesus is like passing through the waters of the flood.)
+* (The alternative first reading, **Genesis 7**, begins a series on the flood in Genesis, expanding the alternative reading for Years B and C. The resurrection of Jesus is like passing through the waters of the flood.
+See also Proper 4.)
 * **1 Peter 2.19-25** continues the series in 1 Peter (out of sequence, in order to include the description of Jesus as 'shepherd'), and is about suffering after Jesus' example.
 * **John 10.1-10** continues the series in John, and introduces the theme of the sheep and the shepherd (although Jesus here is the gate).
 Jesus has come to give life to the sheep.